Allows faster development cycle & time to market

 - Backward compatibility with HDCP 1.3, 1.4

-- Configurable for designs using a Trusted Execution Environment (TEE)
+- Configurable for designs without or with a Trusted Execution Environment (TEE)

 - Hardware IP-based content protection for designs without a TEE